-It isn't hard to... understand why this trend has taken off.
-When paired with the right accessories and furniture, shiplap looks stunning as flooring, wall paneling and even on the ceiling.
-This gorgeous living room with wide-planked shiplap flooring from lizmariegalvan on Instagram is proof that this versatile material can work anywhere—and will always make a statement.Continue to 2 of 19 below.
+It isn't hard to understand why this trend has taken off.
+When paired with the right accessories and furniture, shiplap looks stunning as flooring, as wall paneling and even on the ceiling.
+This gorgeous living room from lizmariegalavan on Instagram has wide-planked shiplap flooring is proof that this versatile material can work anywhere—and will always make a statement.

 Thick and Thin Paneling

 From wide to slim (and everything in between), shiplap can be cut to suit your own personal needs.
 This stairway from the_home_project on Instagram uses very thin shiplap boards to add texture while maintaining a minimalist and modern look.
-Minimalism is a great way to make a statement without overpowering a space, and shiplap really helps make the look feel more polished.Continue to 3 of 19 below.
+Minimalism is a great way to make a statement without overpowering a space, and shiplap really helps make the look feel more polished.Continue to 2 of 18 below.